Clotonervo/Event-Planner/README.md

 ### POST
 Accepts: username, password\
 Returns: success, authToken\
-Note: Could this return the events and invitations for the user so the frontend doesn't need to request them separately?
+Note: Could this return the events and invitations for the user so the frontend doesn't need to request them separately? \
+(We wouldn't want to return the events and invitations because the login page is completely separate from the home page, and there's not a way to pass data between the two)

 ## /register
 ### POST
 Accepts: email, password, name\
 Returns: success, authToken\
 Note: We need to change the name from email to username, frontend should send it as username so it's standardized.
-This could also return events and invitations like login.
+This could also return events and invitations like login.\
+(We wouldn't want to return the events and invitations because the login page is completely separate from the home page, and there's not a way to pass data between the two)

 ## /event
 ### GET - returns event corresponding to requested eventID
 Accepts: authToken (in header), eventID\
 Returns: event
+Question: are you expecting event/{eventID} or is the eventID expected as the req body?

 ### POST
 Accepts: authToken (in header), eventName (required), location, collaborators, viewers, past
 Returns: success, message\
-Note: We're going to have it return the eventID also
+Note: We're going to have it return the eventID also\
+Question: will we also want an event description or time field?
+Where will the todos be saved?

 ### PUT
 Accepts: authToken (in header), eventID (required), eventName, location, collaborators, viewers, past\